go-macaron/binding/README.md

 `binding.Validate` receives a populated struct and checks it for errors, first by enforcing the `binding:"required"` value on struct field tags, then by executing the `Validate()` method on the struct, if it is a `binding.Validator`.

 *Note:* Marking a field as "required" means that you do not allow the zero value for that type (i.e. if you want to allow 0 in an int field, do not make it required).

-*Sanitizing:* If you'd like more powerful validation by sanitizing the input, take a look at [jamieomatthews/martini-validate](https://github.com/jamieomatthews/martini-validate) which has a few useful validate functions built-in.

 ### ErrorHandler